TimothyMcCormick/fs-journal/quizzes/week03.md

 **3.** What is Encapsulation?
 <!-- enter you answer in the space below -->
 ```
+Encapsulation is putting data and methods of acting on that data together in a way that restricts access to that data from the outside.
+Only the objects methods can access it.
 ```
 **4.** What does the S stand for in the `SOLID` principles?
 <!-- enter you answer in the space below -->
 ```
+Single Responsibility principle
 ```
 **5.** What the difference between a `class` and an instance of a `class`?
 <!-- enter you answer in the space below -->